FWA Voices: Minahil Akmal

 On a personal level, the FWA has given me a renewed sense of purpose and community.
 It has reconnected me to the kind of intellectual conversations and supportive environment I cherished at Mount Holyoke.
 The women I’ve met through FWA continually remind me that anything is possible, and they inspire me to keep opening doors for the next generation.

-The FWA Voices Committee is chaired by Leya Yusupov.
+The FWA Voices Committee, chaired by Leya Yusupov, celebrates and amplifies the voices, stories, and accomplishments of the FWA community.
 Follow FWA on LinkedIn for more FWA Voices stories featuring our members!

 More Posts